UniversalDependencies/docs/_v2/features.md

     is rather confusing: in Spanish (and other Romance languages?) it denotes the present participle and should be thus labeled
     `Tense=Pres|VerbForm=Part`; some Slavists use it to denote converbs (adverbial participles), which we now propose to label
     `VerbForm=Conv` (previously `VerbForm=Trans`).
+  * Using `VerbForm=Ger` is discouraged and alternatives should be considered first.
+However, the feature is still available in UDv2 and can be used if the alternatives do not seem acceptable.
+The feature may be removed in future versions but comprehensive investigation has to be done first.
     * Observations from UD 1.4:
       `VerbForm=Ger` occurs in most of the Romance languages (Catalan, Spanish, Galician, Italian, Portuguese, Romanian) and Latin.
       I assume that in all these languages the form and function is similar to the Spanish _gerundio_, hence it should be replaced